- Elevation: 1,657 m (5,436 ft)

 Another interesting peak between here and Ipoh is Gunung Peninjau (1,058m elevation and approximately 967m prominence).
 This looks like a good day out, is not far off being a Ribu and has views from the top!

-- Getting there: Padang Rengas is the closest train station.
+- Getting there: Kuala Kangsar is the closest train station.
 In 2018, there is a northbound train leaving KL around 2330 and one returning south arriving KL again around 2000, though it may be easier to approach from Butterworth (fly to Penang).

 - Accommodation: coming soon.